berdandy/tyro/index.md

 The collective runs [The Tyro](http://newsletter.tyro.group) newsletter, focusing on tabletop self-help resources.
 Check it out [here](http://newsletter.tyro.group).

-Submission of content to The Tyro may be done by filling out [this form](https://forms.gle/PZTjnyLAnymbJr9c7).
+- Submission of content or ideas for The Tyro may be done by filling out [this form](https://forms.gle/PZTjnyLAnymbJr9c7).

 ## Regular Meetings